kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   no storage migration is required in practice.
 Operators who want the old endpoint can keep `--runtime-config=resource.k8s.io/v1alpha3=true` alongside the new one.
-- No new fields are added to the type at Beta beyond whatever the `validationError` decision produces, so a 1.37 client reading a 1.38 object sees the same shape.
+- No fields are added, removed or renamed at Beta beyond whatever the `validationError` decision produces, so a 1.37 client reading a 1.38 object sees the same shape.
-- Any of the three semantic corrections listed under [Beta](#beta-138) that change reported numbers (`unavailableDevices`, `partiallyAvailableDevices`) must be called out in the 1.38 release notes, since Alpha clients may have scripted around the current values.
+- One Beta correction changes reported numbers and must be called out in the 1.38 release notes, since Alpha clients may have scripted around the current values: `unavailableDevices` — and therefore `availableDevices` — stops double-counting devices that are both allocated and tainted.
+The `partiallyAvailableDevices` correction is documentation-only and changes no value.

 **Downgrade (1.38 → 1.37):**
 - Objects stored at `v1beta2` are not readable by a 1.37 apiserver.
 The